coq/roadmaps/text/roadmap-8.6.md

   The error message could be improved?

-- [x] !
-"Set Regular Subst Tactic" on by default, subst has a more canonical strategy and can succeed more often.
+- [x] :exclamation: "Set Regular Subst Tactic" on by default, subst has a more canonical strategy and can succeed more often.

- - [ ] ! congruence now uses build_selector from Equality (H. Herbelin)
+ - [ ] :exclamation: congruence now uses build_selector from Equality (H. Herbelin)
  Decision: ok, incompatibility on discriminate on dependent types.

  - [ ] Clearing on the fly